What I do

 Recognizing the importance of provenance research and the ongoing need for training of current and future museum professionals, in the spring of 2017 I began developing plans for The Center for Art Collection Ethics (ACE), in consultation with DU faculty and staff in related programs.
 I have served as Director since April 2018.
 We promote ethical art collection stewardship through social media and on-campus training programs.

-Visit us at https://www.du.edu/ahss/art-collection-ethics/index.html, follow us @UofDenver_ACE.
+Visit us at https://www.du.edu/ahss/art-collection-ethics/index.html, and follow us @UofDenver_ACE.
 Follow me @prof_ecampbell.

 - Ph.D., History and French Studies, New York University, 2002